juanpablo-perez/cuenca-flow-optimizer/README.md

 If you use this code or data, **please cite both the paper and the repository**.

 ### Paper
-Juan Pérez, Jorge Zhangallimbay, and Pablo Barbecho Bautista.
+Juan Pérez, Jorge Zhangallimbay, Alberto Bazán-Guillén, Pablo Barbecho Bautista, and Mónica Aguilar-Igartua.
 **“Gap–Fuzzy Adaptive Signal Control: Enhancing Urban Traffic Efficiency.”**
 *(camera-ready, IEEE PE–WASUN, 2025).*
 DOI: _to be assigned by the publisher_.